 (III) after hospital discharge.

-(B) A supervising nurse may also be the administrator of the agency if the supervising nurse meets the qualifications and conditions of an administrator described in §97.244(a) and (b) of this chapter.
+(B) A supervising nurse may also be the administrator of the agency, if the supervising nurse meets the qualifications and conditions of an administrator described in §558.244(a) and (b) of this chapter.

 (3) An agency that provides only physical, occupational, speech or respiratory therapy, medical social services, or nutritional counseling is not required to employ or contract with a supervising nurse.
 A qualified licensed professional must supervise these services, as applicable.

-(d) Supervision of branch offices and alternate delivery sites.
-An agency must adopt and enforce a written policy relating to the supervision of branch offices or alternate delivery sites, if established.
+(d) Supervision of branch offices and ADSs.
+An agency must adopt and enforce a written policy relating to the supervision of branch offices or ADSs, if established.
 This policy must be consistent with the following:

-(1) for a branch office, §97.27 of this chapter (relating to Application and Issuance of a Branch Office License) and §97.321 of this chapter (relating to Standards for Branch Offices); or
+(1) for a branch office, §558.27of this chapter (relating to Application and Issuance of an Initial Branch Office License) and §558.321 of this chapter (relating to Standards for Branch Offices); or

-(2) for an alternate delivery site, §97.29 of this chapter (relating to Application and Issuance of an Alternate Delivery Site License) and §97.322 of this chapter (relating to Standards for Alternate Delivery Sites).
+(2) for an ADS, §558.29of this chapter (relating to Application and Issuance of an Alternate Delivery Site License) and §558.322 of this chapter (relating to Standards for Alternate Delivery Sites).

 §558.244.
 Administrator Qualifications and Conditions and Supervising Nurse Qualifications.